 There are so many reasons why SMS can change your sales game.
 For one, no other medium has the reach rate of text messaging.
 Emails might get caught up in spam, phone calls might go unanswered—but text messages almost always get read.

 You can easily increase your reach rates with prospects by using built-in SMS with Close.
 With just one click, you can send an SMS to your leads in Close right away or schedule them for a later date.
 It makes keeping in touch and engaging with leads easier than ever before.
 You can also review your SMS activity and gain a better understanding of how effective SMS can be for you or your sales team.

 If you're ready to start texting your leads today, sign up for a free 14-day trial of Close.

-It’s 2019 and you’ve implemented (hopefully) texting into your sales process.
+At this point in time, you’ve (hopefully) implemented texting into your sales process.
 But, how can you effectively use it when sales emails are already so powerful?
 We highlight six ways you can use SMS to nurture leads (without being creepy) and close more deals.

 Also, take note that texting prospects is all about making a deeper, personal connection that goes beyond email.
 People are comfortable with the idea of texting on a more personal level and having a genuine (not salesy) conversation because that’s what texting was designed to do.